 Amazon UK sellers had to open a bank account in the EU if they wished to operate in the Eurozone, they’d receive the funds in euros in Amazon Central and would then have to select an external provider to change their euros to British pounds. 🙄

-Consequently, sellers’ profits were being eaten alive by both Amazon and whichever bank or currency exchange took a cut on the transaction.
+Consequently, sellers’ profits were being eaten alive by both Amazon and whichever bank or currency exchange took a cut of the transaction.

 This setup may have been a minor inconvenience for sellers residing in the Eurozone, but it caused substantial legal and financial problems further afield.

-Something had to change and in March 2014, it did.
-That was the moment when Amazon introduced its in-house currency conversion solution to make the process less admin intensive and more stress-free.
+Something had to change — Amazon introduced its in-house currency conversion solution to make the process less admin intensive and more stress-free.

 Or at least, that’s what we’d hoped would happen.